Here are some common FAQs on the subject of secured loans.

-Generally speaking, lenders will now require recent payslips for employed applicants and certified accounts for the self employed.
-However, even if you do not have this information to hand, it is always worth enquiring with us, as other types of information are acceptable as proof of income in certain circumstances.
+Generally speaking lenders will now require recent payslips for employed applicants and certified accounts for the self employed.
+However, even if you do not have this information to hand, it is always worth enquiring with us as other types of information in certain circumstances can be acceptable as income proof.

 What if my mortgage is in arrears or I have bad credit references?

 Some providers may be able to arrange secured loans irrespective of your financial circumstances.
-However, it will be important to have equity in your property so that the borrowing can be secured.
+It will, though, be important to have equity in your property so that the borrowing can be secured.

-Sometimes this form of borrowing is referred to as a ‘bad credit loan’.
+Sometimes this form of borrowing may be called ‘bad credit loans’.

 Bad credit loans may involve slightly higher interest charges as a reflection of the increased risk to the provider.

-As always, the fact that you are offering to secure the loan may be a significant advantage when applying for finance.
+As always, the fact you are offering to secure the loan may be a significant advantage for you in obtaining one.

 How much will I need to pay out each month?

-This largely depends on how much you want to borrow and the length of time you need to pay the loan back.
+This depends largely upon how much you want to borrow and over what time period you wish to repay it.